DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

 > If an uncaught error or unhandled promise rejection occurs on the server during test execution, all tests running concurrently will fail.

+### Use Concurrency on Remote Devices

-When you run tests on [remote devices](../../reference/command-line-interface.md#remote-browsers), create connections for each instance of each browser you test against.
-When using the command line interface, specify this number after the `remote:` keyword.
-In API, create a [browser connection](../../reference/testcafe-api/browserconnection/README.md) for each instance.
+When you run tests on [remote devices](../../reference/command-line-interface.md#remote-browsers), create browser connections for each instance of each browser you test against.
+The total number of instances is *c\*n*, where `c` is the concurrency factor and `n` is the number of browsers.

+In the command line interface, specify the number of browser instances after the `remote:` keyword.
+For example, use `-c 2 remote:6` to run tests in Chrome, Firefox, and Edge, with two instances for each browser.If you use the API, create a [browser connection](../../reference/testcafe-api/browserconnection/README.md) for each instance in code.

-On a remote device, invoke all the required instances manually.
-The total number of instances should divide by the concurrency parameter `n`.
-Otherwise, an exception will be thrown.
+Launch all the required browser instances manually on a remote device.
+The total number of instances should divide by the concurrency factor `c`.
+Otherwise, an exception is thrown.

 ```sh
 testcafe -c 2 remote:4 tests/test.js
 ```

-If you test against multiple remote browsers, open and connect all instances of one browser before connecting the next browser.
+If you test against multiple remote browsers, open and connect all instances of one browser before you connect the next browser.

 ## Stage the Tested App